 - For High School Credit: A student who is dual enrolled in high school and college classes being taken off campus with credit being placed on the high school transcript, may only count up to two full credits earned from the college classes toward academic eligibility and must be enrolled in and regularly attending the remainder of classes at the high school. - No High School Credit: A student who is dually enrolled in college and high school classes but who does not receive high school credit on his/her high school transcript for the college work, may have college hours earned during a regular semester count up to a maximum of 1 unit of credit toward determining high school eligibility as follows.
 1/2 unit of high school credit for a 3 hour college credit class: 1 unit of high school credit for a 5 hour college credit class. - 3b.
-A student in grades 7-8 who failed more than one scheduled subject, or failed to make standard progress in special education, shall be ineligible the following grading period regardless of promotion to the higher grade.
+A student in grades 6-8 who failed more than one scheduled subject, or failed to make standard progress in special education, shall be ineligible the following grading period regardless of promotion to the higher grade.
 Additionally, a student shall be currently enrolled in and regularly attending the normal course for that grade or must have enrolled in a full course at his or her level in any public school special education program for the handicapped approved by the Missouri State Department of Education which, though ungraded, enrolls pupils of equivalent chronological age.
-A beginning 7th grade student shall have been promoted from the 6th grade to the 7th grade for first semester eligibility.
+A beginning 7th grade student shall have been promoted from the 6th grade to the 7th grade for first quarter eligibility.
 A student must be making satisfactory progress as determined by local school policies. - 4.
-A beginning seventh or ninth grade student shall have been promoted from the sixth or eighth grade to the seventh or ninth grade for first quarter/semester eligibility. - 5a.
+A beginning 6th grade student shall have been promoted from the 5th grade to the 6th grade for first quarter eligibility. - 5a.
 A junior high or senior high student may be eligible at the public or nonpublic school located in the district in which the student's parents reside.
 In the case of a public school district with multiple high schools, a student may be eligible only at the school in which the parents' address corresponds to the geographical attendance area for that school.
 If a student attends a school outside of their attendance district the student shall have sub-varsity eligibility for 365 days.
 If enrollment is continuous in this school for 365 days the student shall be granted unrestricted eligibility. - 5b.
-Transfer at Promotion: A student may be eligible immediately at the school of his/her choice upon first entering when: - The student is promoted from the sixth grade to the seventh grade.
+Transfer at Promotion: A student may be eligible immediately at the school of his/her choice upon first entering when: - The student is promoted from the fifth grade to the sixth grade. - The student is promoted from eighth grade (or the highest grade of a junior high school administered as a separate unit within a school system), provided the student is eligible in all other respects. - The student completes the highest grade in an elementary school that is not a part of the system supporting high school (K-8), provided the student is eligible in all other respects. - 6.
+Non-school competition: Before competing in any non-school competition, check with your coach or member of the administration. - 7a.
+The school shall require of each student before the student is allowed to practice or participate, a physician's certificate stating that he or she is physically able to participate in athletic contests of his/her school. - 7b.
+A student shall not be permitted to practice or compete for a school until it has verification that he or she has basic athletic insurance coverage.